silentdance/ram/intl.en-US/User Guide/SSO management/User-based SSO/Overview of user-based SSO.md

 1. To make sure your IdP is trusted by Alibaba Cloud, you must configure the IdP in the Alibaba Cloud console.

-    For more information, see [Configure the SAML of an account](intl.en-US/User Guide/SSO management/User-based SSO/Configure the SAML for user-based SSO.md#).
+    For more information, see [Configure the SAML for user-based SSO](intl.en-US/User Guide/SSO management/User-based SSO/Configure the SAML for user-based SSO.md#).

 2. To make sure Alibaba Cloud is trusted by the IdP, you must configure Alibaba Cloud as a trusted SAML SP and configure an SAML assertion in your IdP.